 In September 2016, Campus Compact for New Hampshire in partnership with the New Hampshire College & University Council were awarded a multi-year GEAR UP grant by the U.S. Department of Education to significantly increase the number of low-income New Hampshire secondary school students who are prepared to enter and succeed in post-secondary education or training.

-In addition to promoting statewide awareness and promoting a college ready culture within the state GEAR UP New Hampshire will target three regions by providing additional support and resources to schools in these areas.
-The regions to be targeted are: the North Country, Lakes and Southwest region.
-These parts of New Hampshire are rural, experiencing demographic shifts and /or economic challenges.
+In addition to promoting statewide awareness and promoting a college ready culture within the state, GEAR UP New Hampshire targets three regions by providing additional support and resources to schools in these areas.
+These regions are: the North Country, Lakes and Southwest region.
+These parts of New Hampshire are rural and are experiencing demographic shifts and /or economic challenges.

 To promote a college going culture at the schools within these regions we will work to build the following attributes: